Version: SMASH-3.3

 • empty_event indicates whether the projectile did not interact with the target

-• t, x, y, z are position arrays
+• t, x, y, z are components of particle 4-position

 • E_kinetic_tot is total kinetic energy in the system